 Anansi Boys by Neil Gaiman is a novel which takes place in the same universe as American Gods.
 Neil Gaiman is a very prolific author who writes comic-books, TV shows, and books.

-it’s no secret that I love Neil Gaiman’s writing, so when I saw Anansi Boys on sale on Amazon I immediately grabbed an eCopy.
+It’s no secret that I love Neil Gaiman’s writing, so when I saw Anansi Boys on sale on Amazon I immediately grabbed an eCopy.

 I really enjoyed this novel, the one thing that works against it is my expectations from the author, this is the 4th or 5th Gaiman novel or graphic novel that I have read and I enjoyed other much more.
 This book is certainly worth reading, the humor got me laughing and the plot was intriguing, the characters were delightfully weird yet engaging.